SmartServiceGroup/DTEM/README.md

 # Introduction
-This repository is the code submitted for paper **Automatic Representation of Developers' Technical Expertise Based on GitHub Social Network**
+This repository is the code submitted for paper **Automatically Deriving Developers’ Technical Expertise from the GitHub Social Network**

 # How to Run
 Below shows the repository structure.
 The correspondence between the table results in the paper and the code can be roughly found through the comments in the directory trees.
 ```
 .
 ├── Comparisons
 │   └── experiments
 │       ├── alpha       # run this to get the result compared with Dev2Vec, in Table 3 & 11, SimDeveloper/Dev2Vec Method
 │       ├── beta        # run this to get performance without watch in Table 9
 │       ├── gamma       # run this to get the result of GAT Method results in Table 4,5,11
 │       └── theta       # run this to get the result of No Social Network & No Social Network (w/o mp) in Table 6
 ├── GHCrawler # run this to get the dataset in the research scope
 │   └── export
 ├── GNN # run code here to get the detailed GNN performance in table 7 & table 8